![]() |

 Astronomy labs requiring math at the algebra level.
 These

-labs will reinforce the material presented in class (PHY 1051),
+labs will reinforce the material presented in class (PHYS 1051),

 including: the celestial sphere, coordinate systems, motions